Sashi13/HandGestureRecognition/README.md

 # Hardware
 Kinect V2
-Computer device with Windows OS and Bluetooth connectivity 4 DOF Robotic Arm
+Computer device with Windows OS with Bluetooth
+4 DOF Robotic Arm with Bluetooth